 When it comes to setting the stage for learning, individuals on the Autism Spectrum need to continue their learning experiences even after school.
 This requires responsibility from therapists, caregivers, and parents.
 Each must work together to help create a learning environment in the home that continues to provide opportunity to expand the vital skills a child is working on.
 This includes setting up a home environment, understanding your child’s classroom setup or making suggestions at their after school program.

 Here are five goals to focus on when evaluating a school-related learning environment in the home for children with Aspergers or HFA.

-- Create Opportunities for Initiation: On the flip side of promoting independence, we want our kids to initiate social exchanges with others—which, as we know, is an area of difficulty for individuals on the autism spectrum.
+On the flip side of promoting independence, we want our kids to initiate social exchanges with others.
+This, as we know, is an area of difficulty for individuals on the Autism Spectrum.
 Setting up situations where communication is a must can make a difference by making them more comfortable socially.
 One way to do this is by putting desired items (like a snack or play toy) out of reach so they have to request help.
 This sets up the situation so the child has to initiate an exchange with you if their motivation is high enough to really want it!

 By Megan Kunze, MA, BCBA